IN THE MOUNTAINS OF FIRE

 Ah well--more room for pilfered bullets and bomb-primers in the other pockets.
 I found a goodly cache of phosphorus-charges, too--tracers.
 Could prove useful.

 My stomach growls, uninterested in any loot it can't digest.
 We have not managed to scavenge much, when Cumencians scavenge before us, knowing the land and its local growing things better than we do.
-Birds do not call as frequently as they did, and fewer animals rustle in the brush; hunters scout everywhere and we all tread warily for fear of snares.
+Birds don't call as frequently as they did, and fewer animals rustle in the brush; hunters scout everywhere and we all tread warily for fear of snares.
 We roast bugs a lot over the coals, crunchy little bits of nutrition.
 Yet as the weather chills, more and more of them dig deep, bury themselves and wait just this side of death for a change of days.
 And still we watch for Fatima's return.